Third-Party Inspection of Induction Motor

 The induction motor is visually inspected for outside views such as rust, scratch, and bruise, coasting color, and finish, description of the nameplate, mounting direction of the terminal box, and Protection type of frame.

 The induction motor is dimensionally controlled for shaft end diameter, shaft length, key and keyway, the pitch of bolt holes including bolt holes, the height of shaft center, and principal outer dimensions.
 The test would be acceptable if measured values confirm drawing values.

 The following points are checked by the third-party inspector for packing inspection:

 Verify that the packing materials conform to specifications and accepted practices for the mode of transport

 - Verify protection against humidity, abrasion, distortion, and other damage.

 - Verify shipping marks to marking instructions and record.

 - Verify handling marks.

-Routine Test – Testing usually performed by the vendor to ensure the motor operates to accepted specifications.
-Commonly called “commercial test” by most vendors.
+Routine Test – Testing is usually performed by the vendor to ensure the motor operates to accepted specifications.
+Commonly called a “commercial test” by most vendors.

 Complete Test – More extensive testing which usually includes a full load heat run test, efficiency, power factor, full load and locked rotor currents, breakdown torque and percent slip, stator and bearing temperature rises, speed-torque characteristics etc.